How to Make Paper Flowers: An Easy DIY Craft!

 Learning how to make paper flowers is a DIY project that could easily translate to any type of event like a bridal shower, wedding, bridesmaids luncheon, etc!
-And since I’m desperately yearning for springtime, this next series takes on a very springlike vibe — hope you love them!
+And since I’m desperately yearning for springtime, this gorge paper flowers DIY project takes on a very springlike vibe — hope you love them!

 Of course, you can always use different colors to match the color scheme you’re working with.
 We just hope that these projects serve to inspire you and empower you to try to do things yourself if it’s a fit for your wedding.
 Without further ado…